 Stevens, Nikki L. and Jacqueline Wernimont.
 “Seeing 21st Century Data Bleed through the 15th Century Wound Man.”
 IEEE Technology and Society.
 December 2018

-The roots of this work come from my nearly two decades of involvement in open source communities.
+My work with software and thinking about it’s harms is greatly influenced by my time in open source software communities, and all of the collaborators with whom I have worked to make change.
 In the Drupal community, I founded the Drupal Diversity and Inclusion Working Group.
 With a few others, we grew the group from 5 to 700 over two years, and grappled with ways to make Drupal a safer space for folks from underrepresented groups.

 Out of this work came Open Demographics, a project that uses open source paradigmns to construct demographic questions, following the disability justice paradigm “Nothing About Us Without Us.”
 I’ve consulted for Mozilla, Stack Overflow, WordPress on asking demographic questions and then, doing the even tougher work of figuring out what comes next.